manulari/rollingpointat/_pages_en/en-jams.md

 Turnsaal VS Einsiedlergasse 7, 1050 Wien\
 This jam takes place after the advanced training.
 Experienced dancers can also attend this jam independently of the pervious training.\
 \
-We offer open level Contact Improvisation evenings for beginners on the following dates.
-It also includes participation in the jams: March 22nd, April 26th, May 24th. and 21.6.2023
+We offer **open level Contact Improvisation evenings for beginners** on the following dates.
+It also includes participation in the jams: **March 22nd, April 26th, May 24th. and June 21st 2023**

 **[CI-advanded Training +Jam](dojo)**
 Fee for jam: 7-10€, training incl. jam: 14-24€